princecy486/Electric-Load-Forecasting/README.md

 ![Forecast](https://user-images.githubusercontent.com/58733201/86497047-a7be4080-bd9d-11ea-87aa-27ed39e446dc.png)

-All plots are available in Images.
+All plots are available in Plots.